 The year, make, and model of your box trucks will also affect your truck insurance rates.
 The more expensive the truck, the more it will cost to insure.
 Also, the GVWR of your truck will probably affect your rates.
 Any claim you have will be more expensive because it will cost more to repair or replace your box truck.

 The more trucks you have, the more coverage you’ll need to protect them all.
 More trucks mean a greater chance of a loss, which means higher insurance rates.

 The kind of loads you haul and the cargo you transport can impact your rates, as can the contracts you have.
 The insurance company will want to know what you’re hauling and who you’re hauling it for.
 All of these things are important in determining your rates.

 For a cargo insurance cost breakdown, give our blog a read.

 How Long Your Business Has Been Around

 If you’re an established business and you’ve been around for a few years, the insurance company has more information to look at and more data to analyze.
 A mature business with a fairly clean loss record will probably have lower rates than a newer company.

-Your radius of operation plays a part in your premium, and so does your main location.
-Rural businesses could pay less for box truck insurance because there’s less traffic (and less traffic means less chance of an accident.)
-Crossing state lines can also be a factor in your rates, and so can your location.
+Your radius of operation plays a part in your premium, and so does your primary location.
+Rural businesses could pay less for box truck insurance because there’s less traffic (and less traffic means less chance of an accident).
+Crossing state lines can also play a factor in your rates.

 Now, all of these factors affect box truck insurance rates.
 So, how can you know for sure how much your particular business will pay?
 The best way is to get a truck insurance quote.
 That will give you the most accurate idea of how much box truck insurance will cost for your business.